Rustic Tomato and Cheese Pizza Pie

 - 1/4 cup chopped fresh basil, may substitute 1/2 tsp. dried basil leaves

 - 2 tsp. baking powder

 - 6 Tbs. cold unsalted butter, cut into 1/2-inch pieces

 - 3/4 cup buttermilk (or substitute 3/4 cup milk that has been combined with 1 Tbs. cider vinegar)

-Slide the parchment sheet with the prepared dough on top onto a large rimmed baking sheet.
+- Slide the parchment sheet holding the prepared dough onto a large, rimmed baking sheet.
 Sprinkle the dough with the remaining half of the flour/cornmeal mixture, leaving a 1-inch border.
-Arrange the sliced tomatoes over the flour/cornmeal mixture, slightly overlapping the tomatoes as you go.
+Arrange the sliced tomatoes over the top of the flour/cornmeal mixture, slightly overlapping the tomatoes as you go.

-Bake the tomato pie, uncovered, on a lower oven rack until the bottom crust is a deep golden brown, approx. 8-10 minutes; move the oven rack to the upper part of the oven and bake an additional 10-15 minutes until the top crust is golden brown and the tomatoes are fork-tender.
-Let the tomato pie cool on a wire rack for 10 minutes before cutting into wedges to serve.
+- Bake the tomato pie, uncovered, on a lower oven rack until the bottom crust is a deep golden brown, approx. 8-10 minutes; move the pizza to the upper oven rack, baking an additional 10-15 minutes until the top crust is golden brown and the filling is hot and bubbly.
+Let the tomato pie cool on a wire rack for 10 minutes before slicing into pie-shaped wedges to serve.

 We love hearing from our readers and followers, so leave us a comment if you’d like.
 And, if you don’t hear back from us shortly, know that we may not have seen your comment.
 Feel free to reach out to us by email: ChefAlli@ChefAlli.com.